The-deep-biosphere/2023-Milos/Pipeline explanations.md

 - `--fastaout:` The name of the output fasta file.
 - `--fasta_width`: The layout of the fasta file.
 Using 0, the sequence is written fully on one line.

-### Dereplicate
+### 4. Dereplicate
-We now have fasta files, meaning that only the sequences are present in the file, no more the quality information.
-We anyway do not need it anymore...
-Now we gonna dereplicate each files.
+We now have fasta files and are ready to dereplicate each file.
 This means that we gonna fuse together sequences that are 100% same.
 The aim is to decrease the size of the file, and therefore alleviate the computer power needed to process the data.
 ```bash
 vsearch --derep_fulllength $f \
 --strand plus \